 - Adobe Story

-If you use any of the above, let me know what you think of them and I’ll add your thoughts to this post.
+If you use any of the above (or any other type of software), let me know what you think of them and I’ll add your thoughts to this post.
 If you would like to write a review, CONTACT ME asap.

 NB.
 Since writing this post back in 2009, it would appear one of the key advantages of paid-for software is it is not suddenly abandoned by its developer!
 Something to think on, perhaps?

 - BBC’s Script Smart.
 The second fave amongst them is the BBC’s Script Smart.
 I downloaded it once to try it and didn’t understand it.
 Nothing appeared to work – at least in the way I wanted it to and/or expected it to.
 Perhaps I got a dodgy download, ‘cos I appear to be the only person in the universe this has affected.
 Whatever the case, I didn’t like it and haven’t been back.
 [EDIT: No longer supported].